Ijaiswalshivam/Talk-In/learn.md

 # <a name="7 Conclusion">Conclusion</a>

 Talk-In is a modern messaging application that leverages the power of Kotlin, Firebase, and XML to deliver a seamless and intuitive user experience.
 By following the development practices outlined in this guide and utilizing the available resources, developers can contribute to the ongoing enhancement and evolution of Talk-In.
 Happy coding!
-Additionally, we performed machine learning models to predict the growth of languages, the salary of data scientists, what is causing job satisfaction.
-We build six machine learning models for the same.

 This repo is owned by @ijaiswalshivam